DIAGNijmegen/pathology-hooknet-tls/README.md

 # HookNet-TLS

-A cutting-edge deep learning solution for detecting Tertiary Lymphoid Structures and Germinal Centers in whole-slide images.

----

-## About HookNet-TLS

 HookNet-TLS is a deep learning algorithm designed to accurately detect Tertiary Lymphoid Structures (TLS) and Germinal Centers within whole-slide pathology images.
 Building on the foundation of the HookNet architecture, HookNet-TLS is a useful tool for pathologists and researchers examining Tertiary Lymphoid Structures (TLS) and Germinal Centers